 fermented mungbean pancakes……a great alternative to bread.

-This recipe is an oldie, but a goodie.
 The original recipe came from my dear, dear friend, Lu-Lu and where she got it from I don’t know, but it is a special one.
 What I like most about it, is it is a very good alternative to bread.
 I change the spices to whatever appeals that day.
 The mixture keeps happily in the fridge if you only want to make one or two – they are best freshly cooked, of course!

 1 cup of mung beans